caspercrause/Police-Incident-Reports/README.md

 [![Image](https://github.com/caspercrause/Police-Incident-Reports/blob/master/images/dbt-lineage.png)](https://github.com/caspercrause/Police-Incident-Reports/blob/master/images/dbt-lineage.png)

 Data is pulled from a data warehouse and a single `csv` file linking police supervisors to certain police districts.
-These two models are then transformed and finally joined. `dbt` has a daily scheduled production run to fetch new data from the `BigQuery` data warehouse, transform the data according to the lineage provided above and feed transformed data to a looker data studio dashboard.
+These two models are then transformed and finally joined. `dbt` has a daily scheduled production run to fetch new data from the `BigQuery` data warehouse, transform the data according to the lineage provided above and feed transformed data to a looker studio dashboard.

 ## Dashboard
 The data can be viewed by clicking [here](https://lookerstudio.google.com/reporting/c3d62dc9-e6b2-4f17-8b23-91ccc176a36c/page/6zXD)